aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to PS" h2="Transform EMAIL to PS within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to PS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of transforming an email file format into another format.
+This is useful when you need to share emails with other users who may not have the same email client as you.

+<h2>How Aspose.Total Helps for Email to PS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily add powerful features to their applications.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert emails to HTML and then export HTML to PS.

+Aspose.Email for C++ is a powerful API that enables developers to convert EMAIL file format to HTML.
+It supports a wide range of email file formats, including MSG, EML, MHTML, and EMLX.
+It also provides features such as email attachment extraction, email header manipulation, and email message conversion.

+Aspose.Words for C++ is a powerful API that enables developers to export HTML to PS.
+It supports a wide range of document formats, including DOC, DOCX, ODT, RTF, and HTML.
+It also provides features such as document manipulation, document conversion, and document printing.

+By using Aspose.Total for C++, developers can easily add powerful email conversion features to their applications.
+It provides a comprehensive suite of APIs that enable developers to quickly and easily convert emails to HTML and then export HTML to PS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}